Employer of Record in Georgia

 Languages spoken: Georgian and 13 other regional languages

-Gross Domestic Product (GDP): USD 19.9 billion (2020)
+Gross Domestic Product (GDP): USD 24.78 billion

 Employment in Georgia

 Georgia is a former Soviet Republic country that enjoys a strategic location at the intersection of Asia and Europe.
 It forms a part of the Caucasus region and has the Black Sea to its west.
-It is bordered on the north by Russia, and by Azerbaijan, Armenia, and Turkey to its south.
+It is bordered on the north by Russia, and by Azerbaijan, Armenia, and Turkey to the south.
 This strategic location affords the Georgian economy a unique set of opportunities for growth and development.

 While most of the decade following its independence from the Soviet Union in 1991 was riddled with civil unrest and political instability, Georgia’s pro-western policies have had a tremendous impact on its economy.

-Several multinational organizations are gearing up to hire international employees and create remote teams in Georgiathere.
+Several multinational organizations are gearing up to hire international employees and create remote teams in Georgia.
 The labor laws in Georgia are governed by the Labor Code of Georgia, and understanding the peculiarities of the local labor and employment legislation can prove to be a challenge for such organizations.

 In such cases, tying up with a local partner well versed in local legislation can help in avoiding non-compliance due to oversight.
 Skuad’s Georgia EOR solutions can streamline the hiring process in a manner that is efficient and 100% compliant.